Jeweller / Sculptor

 Nicky Lawrence .

-My artist’s journey started in Indonesia in the 1990’s.
+Inspiration for my work My artist’s journey started in Indonesia in the 1990’s.
 I taught in a secondary school on Sulawesi, the island above Bali.
 In my spare time I would dive off the pristine coral reefs.
 When I returned from dives, I would sketch what I saw in my dive log.
 Many years later, in 2016, having taken the plunge and retrained as an artist, doing an MA in jewellery with glass, at the University for the Creative Arts in Farnham, I returned to my dive log for inspiration.
 By now the oceans and coral reefs were the talk of the town and not in a good way.
 Global warming was bleaching the reefs and floating islands of plastic, one, three times the size of France, were having very detrimental effect on fish populations and other sea dwellers, not to mention our coastlines.
 I wanted to draw attention, through my work to the destruction of the reefs, but, at the same time, make my pieces beautiful yet fragile.

-My first collection ‘Coralscape’ comprised of nudibranch (sea slug) jewellery, worn as brooches or reversible pendants and, when not worn, they perched on their ghost-like blown glass reef, becoming a piece of art.
+My first collection, ‘Coralscape’ comprised of nudibranch (sea slug) jewellery, worn as brooches or reversible pendants and, when not worn, they perched on their ghost-like blown glass reef, becoming a piece of art.
 The beautiful piece of colourful jewellery in stark contrast to the lifeless milky white reef.

-The nudibranchs are made in glass and copper.
+How I make the pieces The nudibranchs are made in glass and copper.
 They start as piece of sheet metal, which I drill into, then dome, using a hydraulic press, then fill with glass and put in the kiln.
 The glass fuses through the holes, leaving the iconic gills, reminiscent of nudibranchs.
 I hand forge the silver neckpieces, stretching the forms into the desired shapes.

 Get in touch